• Skip to primary navigation

 See the Glories of Egypt

 Egypt, the wonder of travelers for thousands of years, calls us for a pilgrimage to the treasures of this historic land.
-And what a fascinating time this will be to explore that land as the Egyptians of today learn how to work together across society to create a new Egypt.
+And what a fascinating time this will be as the Egyptians of today work together across society to create a new Egypt.

 On our gay Egypt cultural tour, we offer an intimate experience for inquisitive travelers who wish to delve deeply into the history of civilization.
-From the finest accommodations in Cairo to our own luxurious ship on the Nile.
-Every detail is designed to offer our guests the most memorable experience possible.
+From our deluxe hotel overlooking the Pyramids to our own luxurious ship on the Nile, every detail is designed to offer our guests the most memorable experience possible.
+The Grand Egyptian Museum now has sections open and we will pay the glorious museum a visit.

 We invite you to join us as we sail down the Nile on the ss Karim.
 From our comfortable home on the water, the riches of antiquity become our backdrop as we leisurely cruise through the land of the pharaohs and visit the famous sites to explore their treasures.

 In Cairo, we start with two nights at one of the city’s finest hotels, next to the pyramids in Giza.
 From this elegant base, we first visit the pyramids.
-For those with enough time, we are offering a one-day pre-tour extension that will include leisurely visits to pyramids that few visitors get to see.
+For those with enough time, we are offering two pre-tour excursions.
+Anyone arriving two days early can join our full-day trip to the ancient city of Alexandria.
+And if you arrive one day early, you can join our leisurely visits to the Sakkara pyramids and the Red and Bent pyramids of Dahshur that few visitors get to see.

-After our week exploring the Upper Nile region, we will return to Cairo to spend the last two nights of our main tour at a luxury hotel.
+After our week exploring the Upper Nile region, we will return to Cairo to spend the last two nights of our main tour at a deluxe hotel.
 This will be our base for seeing the sights of the capital city.
-During our stay in the city, we will tour the lauded Egyptian Museum.
-Along the way, we’ll see some of the Pharaonic, Classic, Early Christian, and Arab monuments built in this ancient land over the course of five thousand years of civilization.
+During our stay in the city, we will tour the lauded Egyptian Museum, which still houses artifacts, even though the GEM is open.
+While in Cairo, we’ll see some of the Pharaonic, Classic, Early Christian, and Arab monuments built in this ancient land over the course of five thousand years of civilization.

 Click on the Extension tab for information about the Jordan extension